Through studying this programme you will gain:

 SPA4061 Level D Spanish General Language

-Applicants whose first language is not English require IELTS 6.5 (with a minimum of 7.0 in writing) or equivalent.
-Please note that there is no route into the programme via pre-sessional English language courses.
+Applicants whose first language is not English require IELTS 6.5 (with a minimum of 6.5 in writing) or equivalent.